-Berkeley Lab recognizes the value of social media as a mechanism for furthering the Lab’s communications goals.
-The following guidelines are for Lab staff who use social media platforms in an official capacity on behalf of Berkeley Lab, such as to represent a department, division, or user facility.
-They also provide guidance for Lab staff on the personal use of social media as it pertains to affiliation with Berkeley Lab, and to staff who are interested in establishing a Berkeley Lab-affiliated social media account.
+Lawrence Berkeley National Laboratory (LBNL) recognizes the value of social media as a mechanism for furthering the Lab’s communications goals and for enhancing collaboration, education, information exchange, and public outreach in support of Berkeley Lab’s mission.
+The following guidelines are for Lab staff who currently use or are considering using, social media channels in an official capacity on behalf of Berkeley Lab, such as to represent a department, division, area, or user facility.
+These guidelines also provide guidance for Lab staff on the personal use of social media as it pertains to their affiliation with Berkeley Lab.

-Berkeley Lab staff are reminded that they are subject to applicable UC and Berkeley Lab policies when using social media, including but not limited to Berkeley Lab’s policies on Acceptable Use of Information Technology and Public Information and External Relations in Berkeley Lab’s Requirements and Policies Manual.
+Berkeley Lab staff are subject to all applicable UC and Berkeley Lab policies when using social media, including but not limited to Berkeley Lab’s policies on Acceptable Use of Information Technology and Public Information and External Relations in Berkeley Lab’s Requirements and Policies Manual (RPM).

-Content that is published on a Berkeley Lab-affiliated social media account should be professional, stay on topic, be respectful, and be protective of confidential information.
+Content that is published on Berkeley Lab-affiliated social media channels should be professional, stay on topic, be respectful, and be protective of confidential information.
 In addition, content should:

-- Be of interest to the Lab’s or the group’s target audiences
+- Be of interest to the Lab’s or the channel’s target audiences

 - Pertain to Berkeley Lab’s scientific missions and values